Republicans target Gov. Andy Beshear's COVID-19 response at Fancy Farm picnic

 It didn't start long for the partisan jabs to start swinging.

-"Liberal policies of government overreach coming from the white house and the governor's mansion might be well-intentioned but those policies have all closed businesses created records numbers of unemployment and kept the kids from getting the education they deserve," said Kentucky State Auditor Mike Harmon whose running for governor against Andy Beshear in 2023.
+"Liberal policies of government overreach coming from the white house and the governor's mansion might be well-intentioned but those policies have all closed businesses created records numbers of unemployment and kept a lot of kids from getting the education they deserve," said Kentucky State Auditor Mike Harmon whose running for governor against Andy Beshear in 2023.

 Beshear declined to speak at Fancy Farm due to COVID-19 cases on the rise.
 Graves County, where the Fancy Farm Picnic is held is in a red zone.